 3. Adjustability and Customization

-Both buckwheat and millet pillows are highly adjustable, allowing you to add or remove hulls to achieve your preferred loft and firmness.
-This customization ensures your pillow adapts perfectly to your sleep style.
+Both buckwheat and millet pillows are highly adjustable, allowing you to add or remove hulls.
+If you're unsure how to adjust, visit our full buckwheat pillow usage guide.

 4. Noise Level